 Italy is a year-round destination, and you can travel whenever you want.
 Summer months are going to be the hottest and most touristy.
 This is when you have a lot of families with kids and students travelling on summer break.
 There is nothing wrong with that, but as a solo traveller, you must remember that the prices will also be more expensive, especially for single accommodations.

 Many people will tell you that the best time to visit Italy is in either April/May or September/October.
-They are not wrong but I would argue that Jan to March and November/December are even better.
+They are not wrong, but I would argue that January to March and November/December are even better.
 Here is why.
 Most people outside of Europe think of Europe as a summer destination.
 Because when it’s the middle of winter in Canada, you’re probably thinking of going somewhere hot in the Caribbean, not Italy.
 But here is the thing.
-Winter in Italy is not what we think of winter in North America.
+Winter in Italy is not what we think of winter in North America.Â

 If you visit northern Italy, you’ll get snow and cold.
 It still won’t be as cold as it gets in Canada.
 Places like Rome have a mild winter, where you can walk around in a light jacket and be fine.
 In southern Italy, the weather is even better.
 I was in Naples in January, and it was a gorgeous day.
-I think the temperature got close to 20 degrees, and it was sunny.
+I think the temperature was nearly 20 degrees, and it was sunny.
 It was a glorious day.
-I was in Rome and Bologna in February, and while it was raining, it was still not that cold.
+I was in Rome and Bologna in February, and while it was raining, it was still not that cold.Â

 Last November, we drove to the Amalfi Coast, and it was still warm enough for people to go in the water.
 Were there tourists?
 Of course, there were.
 This is Italy.
 You’ll always find tourists here, just fewer than during peak season.
 Museums, archaeological sites, bars and restaurants stay open all year round.
 So, why wouldn’t you prefer to come to Italy in winter?
-I think it’s a better and more authentic experience, and you’ll probably spend less.
+I think it’s a better and more authentic experience, and you’ll probably spend less.Â

-Do you need to speak Italian when travelling in Italy by myself?
+Do you need to speak Italian when travelling in Italy alone?Â

 No, you don’t need to speak Italian when travelling in Italy, but it’s helpful to know some basic phrases and words.
 Even simple greetings like hello and thank you can make a difference.
 I always have a translation app on my phone as a backup in case I need to communicate something I don’t know how to say.